Image of a painting by Peter Paul Rubens, titled ‘The Calydonian Boar Hunt’ (early 17th century)

 In northern Boeotia, many score fallen littered a battlefield which was only recently vacated by the victors.
 Now for the vultures, this was a banquet.
 The evening sky was full of a kettle soaring, perusing the carnage below, and their brethren already at work.

 Squawking and posturing, hungry birds vied for choice positions; the smallest were the white pharaoh’s chickens.
 The diminutive scavengers were not powerful enough to rip open the flesh of large carcasses, human or otherwise.
-Instead, they concentrated on the more tender areas, thrusting their bright orange heads into eye-sockets, mouths, and anuses.
+Instead, they concentrated on the more tender areas, thrusting their bright orange heads into eye-sockets, and anuses.
 The defeated had been stripped of their armor, and were left in tattered, and bloody chitons, exposed to the gluttonous horde.
-And the pharaohs were not dining alone.

 There were cinereous, and griffon vultures as well, each much larger than the pharaohs, and able to rend flesh with ease.
 The cinereous – or blacks, as they were commonly known – were covered in ebony down, hence the moniker.
 But the griffon vultures were the most aggressive, the rulers of the wake.

 Nearly four-meters from tip to tip, a griffon’s wingspan more than doubled the height of the average man.
 They had tawny bodies, with tow-colored heads, and fearsomely hooked beaks, of a straw hue.
 With crop fully gorged, a female griffon shrieked, and nipped angrily at a nearby cinereous – a simple display of dominance.
 The other bird shrieked in return, then leaped away cowed.
 Satisfied, the griffon vulture spread its wings, and launched itself upwards.